hmchen47/DataScience/Stats/ProbStatsPython/03-Counting.md

   + generalized to directed acyclic graph
   + \# of paths from source to destination
   + recursively determine \# paths from a node to destination
+    + starting from destination
+    + the directed link nodes to destination providing 1, 2, and 3 ways to reaching destination
+    + recursive the process until reaching the source
+    + reversely starting from the source and reaching the destination

     <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
       <a href="https://tinyurl.com/y9sgyruh" ismap target="_blank">